geonetwork/doc/source/user-guide/workflow/life-cycle.rst

-* when an ``Editor`` changes the state on a metadata record(s) from ``Draft`` or ``Unknown`` to ``Submitted``, the Content Reviewers from the groupOwner of the record are informed of the status change via email which looks like the following.
+* when an ``Editor`` changes the state on a metadata record(s) from ``Draft`` or ``Unknown`` to ``Submitted``, the Content Reviewers from the groupOwner of the record are informed of the status change via email, which looks like the following.
 They can log in and click on the link supplied in the email to access the submitted records.
   Here is an example email sent by this action: